airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 <!--33% of our readers come from the US, 8% from India, 5% from the UK, and 3% from Canada. -->

-## 3 Special Sponsor Promotional Benefits
+## 3 Sponsor Benefits

-We'd like to help companies leverage their loyal followers to heighten mindshare of your technology amongst the wider AirPair community.
+We'd like to help companies leverage their power users to heighten mindshare of your tech.

-With [$100k in cash prizes set aside for our writing competition](//airpair.com/100k-writing-competition) we are driving lots of eyeballs to AirPair over the next 3 months.
+With [$100k in cash prizes set aside for our writing competition](//airpair.com/100k-writing-competition), there will be lots of eyeballs get exposure to.

 As a sponsor we will provide you with: